Bathroom Remodel

 3. Not Budgeting Properly

-- A common mistake is either not budgeting properly, or not keeping to the original budget plan and splurging on unnecessary fixtures or finishes.
+A common mistake is either not budgeting properly, or not keeping to the original budget plan and splurging on unnecessary fixtures or finishes.
+These are among the most common bathroom remodeling mistakes to avoid during any renovation.

 👉 Tip: It is always a good idea to add an additional 10–15% beyond the total budget to accommodate unexpected expenditures, and invest some of that budget into quality waterproofing, durable tiles, plumbing fixtures, etc., before you add on luxury finishes.